majedlxxx/pyserver/README.md

 # pyserver
-A socket server with error handling and other features
+A socket server with error handling and other features will add more details later